DucManhPhan/DucManhPhan.github.io/_posts/2019-12-20-caching-in-the-distributed-system.md

 3. Write-around cache

-    This policy will only write data to the data source without cache.
+    This policy will only write directly data to the data source without cache.
+This can reduce the cache being flooded with write operations that will not subsequently be re-read.
 And this policy will usually combine with the read-through cache.

     Some trade-off characteristics of Write-around cache:
     1. Benefits